ben423423n32j14e/homeseer2mqtt/README.md

 <BR>
 <B><I>Notes:</I></B>
 <BR>
 * Expect this flow and HomeSeer to consume a lot of cpu.
-When enabled for me it's using about 3% of my dual 8 core xeon cpus which I find very acceptable.
+When enabled for me it's using about 3% of my dual 8 core xeon cpus.